greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/10.png)

-The spannning tree protocol mode in these switches is **Rapid Per-VLAN Spanning Tree Plus.** (RPST+)
+The spannning tree protocol mode in these switches is **Rapid Per-VLAN Spanning Tree Plus.** (RPST+) **Note**: I wanted to implement a two-tier LAN network to show how RPST+ worked in a network, but I wasn't able to get an EVE image for Switch Layer 3.

 On theses switches, for each edge port, I enabled **PortFast** and **BPDUguard**.

-PortFast will cause a switch port to enter the spanning tree forwarding state immediately, bypassing the learning state.
+**PortFast** will cause a switch port to enter the spanning tree forwarding state immediately, bypassing the learning state.
 This feature helps client machines to receive IP addresses from a DHCP server immediately when they boot up and don't have to wait for the spanning tree protocol to finish converging.

 Also, the edge ports are the ports that connect to client machines so that they don't typically transmit or receive **Bridge Protocol Data Units** (BPDUs).
 However, someone may plug a switch into one of these edge ports to learn about the network or to alter the network.
 To prevent that from happening, I enabled **BPDU guard** on these edge ports.
 If an edge port receives a BPDU, the switch will move that port into an errdisable state.